 Therefore, I reworked the whole design to give it a more sophisticated look.
 Of course, that meant ditching the generic standard parts for custom plates, custom electronics boards to fit the build and no more laborious handmade parts.
 And then started the merry-go-round to find a fabricator.

 I went knocking on quite a few doors.
 All of the people I contacted either failed to reply, cost an absolute fortune for a small batch of parts or were generally unhelpful about getting the parts made.
 I found that small-scale manufacturing is not a particularly friendly world.
-I was pretty much on the verge of giving up when I accidentally came across your online manufacturing service.
+I was pretty much on the verge of giving up when I accidentally came across your online sheet metal manufacturing service.